-Rising rates are destructive to bond investors due to the inverse relationship between prices and yields.
-When rates go up, prices go down—and in some cases, the move can be dramatic.
-As a result, fixed-income investors often try to diversify their portfolio with an allocation to asset classes that can perform well even when rates are rising.
+Rising rates are bad news for bond investors due to the inverse relationship between prices and yields.
+When rates go up, prices go down—and in some cases, the move can be severe.
+As a result, traders who invest in fixed-income assets often try to protect against rising rates by building diversity into their portfolios with asset classes that can perform well even when rates are on the up.

 Bond Interest Rate Sensitivity

 The chart below displays the ways in which a 1% interest rate increase can affect bond prices.

 What Causes Rising Interest Rates?

 First, there are many factors that affect interest rates, and many reasons why they might rise.
 Here are some of the most common cases that can lead to higher rates:

 - Rising inflation